modeldriven-hu/swing-html-editor/README.md

 # Swing HTML Editor

-Simple HTML Editor in Swing based on jHTMLEditor (https://github.com/ggrandes/jhtmleditor) because the project was put in archived state.
+Swing HTML Editor in Swing based on jHTMLEditor (https://github.com/ggrandes/jhtmleditor) because the project was put in archived state.

 ## License